Wray Crescent Festival: A Family Day of Fun

 • Free Bouncy Castle.

-• The Incredibly Chaotic Parents Versus Kids Tug of War.
+• The Incredibly Chaotic Parents Versus Kids Tug of War (if we get it together).

 We are a local community group.
-We do this because we believe in the power of communities, so we are delighted to invite groups active in our community to join us every year.
+We believe in the power of communities, so we are delighted to invite groups active in our community to join us at the festival every year.
 Come and meet all of these community champions at this year’s event.

 • Minority Matters, Empowering young people from isolated communities through engagement projects that empower the parents and inspire the young.